List of tallest buildings in Denver

-Denver is the capital and largest city of the U.S state of Colorado, with a metropolitan area population of 3 million as of 2024.
-Denver is home to more than 300 high-rise buildings, 49 of which have a height greater than 300 feet (91 meters).
+Denver is the capital and largest city of the U.S state of Colorado, with a metropolitan area population of 3 million.
+Denver is home to more than 300 high-rise buildings, 49 of which have a height greater than 300 feet (91 meters) as of 2026.
 Denver has one of the largest skylines in the Mountain states, with the second greatest number of skyscrapers taller than 492 ft (150 m) after Las Vegas, having eight such buildings.
 Since 1984, the tallest building in the city is Republic Plaza, a 714-foot (218 m) office skyscraper.
 It is the tallest building in Colorado.
 The second-tallest building, 1801 California Street, is 709 ft (216 m) tall, only five feet shorter than Republic Plaza.

 The history of skyscrapers in Denver began with the completion of the Equitable Building in 1892; this building, rising 143 ft and nine floors, was the first high-rise in Denver.
 The 20-story Daniels & Fisher Tower became the tallest building between the Mississippi River and the state of California when it was built in 1910.
-At 325 ft (99 m), it surpassed the tip of the Colorado State Capitol, which was completed less than a decade ago in 1901.
+At 325 ft (99 m), it surpassed the tip of the Colorado State Capitol, which was completed less than a decade earlier in 1901.
 A few more high-rises were built in Denver during the Roaring Twenties, including the AT&T Building in 1929, before the Great Depression put skyscraper development on hold until the 1950s.
 The city's skyline grew to greater heights during the 1960s and 1970s; oil and gas companies occupied office space in downtown skyscrapers due to proximity to the mountains and the energy fields contained within.